Distributed Generation (DG)

 At PEC, we recognize that different members have different priorities for their electric service, and we strive to provide options for everyone.
-If you are considering a distributed generation (DG) installation, we can help ensure you make the best decision for you and walk you through the requirements.
+If you are considering a distributed generation (DG) installation, like residential solar, we can walk you through the requirements.

 Is distributed generation right for me?

-PEC strives to be an independent resource for our members deciding whether or not to invest in a distributed generation installation, whether that is a backup, solar, and/or battery system.
+PEC strives to be an independent resource for our members deciding whether to invest in a distributed generation installation, whether that is a backup, solar, and/or battery system.

 FAQs